Using Share Links, Guided Browsing and Scheduled Guided Browsing Follow

 Editing your Scheduled sessions

-You can edit you're scheduled sessions via the All Upcoming Schedules view.
+You can edit your scheduled sessions via the All Upcoming Schedules view.

 Users can edit any of their upcoming Scheduled sessions by clicking on the pencil icon on the right end of the session description.